-Compared to the competition of top-notch running shoes for men, the Ghost 14 provides the great stability and support that Brooks is known for in a reasonably lightweight design.
+Compared to our test lineup of top-notch running shoes, the Ghost 14 provides the great stability and support that Brooks is known for in a reasonably lightweight design.
 This shoe has a 12-millimeter heel-to-toe drop, which we think is a bit high given that it weighs under 10 ounces (men's size 9.5).
 There is good cushioning and responsiveness that has a firm and planted feel.
 We are impressed with the rigidity and durability of this model without the shoe feeling overbuilt or sluggish.

 Cushioning and Landing Comfort